cpfaff/rbefdata_paper/paper/rbefdata.md

 publication.
 Finally the datasets assembled in a paper proposal can be imported in one step to the R environment by `rbefdata` package.

-### The proposal
+Karin:

+Something on keyword management and data discovery to include the semantics:
+Data discovery on BEFdata platforms can be done using a multitude of
+approaches: a search tool that accesses metadata, keywords, listing datasets per person and project, and listing datasets using the same datagroups and categories.
+Datasets as well as data columns within datasets can be tagged with keywords.
+BEFdata portals offer a range of functionality for keywords, including a word-cloud, and listing datasets using a keyword.

+Explain datagroups and categories?
+With focus on search and discovery.

+### Nutrient retention along a biodiversity gradient

-In this paper we use an already published analysis as a use case to build a workflow that shows the functionalities and inter linkages between the BEF-China data portal and the `rbefdata` package.
+In this paper we use an already published analysis on nutrient retention along a biodiversity gradient as a use case to build a workflow that shows the functionalities and inter linkages between the BEF-China data portal and the `rbefdata` package.
+The analysis is typical for interdisciplinary sciencies, as it combines soil, taxon, and nutrient data.
+Data originating from field compaigns of different collaborating laboratories and has to be merged prior to analyses.
 The analysis we use has the following rationale:

 'Knowledge of biodiversity effects on nutrient cycling patterns in subtropical forest ecosystems is still very limited, particularly as regards macro